 At CCO Architects, we work purposefully with inclusion in architecture.
 We do this by systematically incorporating universal design and accessibility through all phases of our projects from the earliest sketches through to commissioning.

-Our approach is always holistic and focused on the users.
-In each individual project, we adapt the process and method in relation to needs, time, and finances.
 Our advice is based on a broad knowledge of the users’ needs and functional impairments, as well as our experience with user processes, project analysis, preparation of strategies and requirements specifications for universal design and accessibility.
-We work to identify “user types”, user needs based on image registration from users, walk-throughs and interviews.
+We work to identify “user types”, user needs based on image registration from users, walk-throughs, and interviews.
 Based on our analyzes and legislation, we revise drawing material and existing conditions.

-Scents: Respresents activities and materials in a place.
+Scents: Represent activities and materials in a place.
 Scents can complement both vision and hearing to strengthen orientation.
 Scents strengthen human experiences.

-Oritentation: Wayfinding and wayshowing in architecture includes clear and visible signage.
-Intutive organisation and programming.
+Orientation: Wayfinding and way-showing in architecture includes clear and visible signage.
+Intuitive organization and programming.
 Minimal visual noise.

 Light: Both daylight and artificial light – as wayfinding elements, light that supports activities, use of light and shade as well as color and contrasts.

 Differentiation: Experience of space is connected to the human scale.
-Variation in interconnected spaces strengthens a sense of wayfindning.
-Differentiated toilet facilities, variations in options in e.g. office spaces and varriated funiture supports different user needs.
+Variation in interconnected spaces strengthens a sense of wayfinding.
+Differentiated toilet facilities, variations in options in e.g., office spaces and variated furniture supports different user needs.

-Sound: Sounds are important for orientation and how a space is percieved.
-Accoustic regulation and reduced noise from background activities supports understanding of space.
-Textiles contribute to thisas well as a secluded, quiet area will strengthen inclusion.
+Sound: Sounds are important for orientation and how a space is perceived.
+Acoustic regulation and reduced noise from background activities supports understanding of space.
+Textiles contribute to this as well as a secluded, quiet area will strengthen inclusion.

 Fresh air: Access to fresh air strengthens a healthy indoor environment and supports well-being.
-Acces to fresh air from an open window or a door can also help regulate temperature.
+Access to fresh air from an open window or a door can also help regulate temperature.

 Presentations and workshops: We are happy to give presentations on universal design and inclusion in the physical framework.
 We are also happy to run workshops and longer training courses that support your work in carrying out universal design and accessibility in construction and/or landscape.